 Ask questions, and if they go unanswered, don’t be afraid to look for another lender.

-#3 – Pay Attention to the Good Faith Estimate and Closing Costs
+#3 – Pay Attention to the Loan Estimate and Closing Costs

-Lenders are required by law to give you a good faith estimate (GFE), which tells you how much you can expect to be charged for different parts of the loan.
-At closing, costs should be pretty similar to what the GFE stated.
+Lenders are required by law to give you a loan estimate (LE), which tells you how much you can expect to be charged for different parts of the loan.
+At closing, costs should be pretty similar to what the LE stated.
 If they aren’t and it’s not in your favor, you may want to backpedal on the loan.

-Similarly, if you don’t receive a GFE at any point during the loan process, that is a big red flag (and illegal).
+And if you don’t receive a LE within three business days of the lender receiving your application or at any point during the loan process, that is a big red flag (and illegal).

 #4 – Question Rates and Fees that Don’t Make Sense

 Sometimes, a predatory lender will get you to talk with them by offering you a stellar rate and then changing it later in the process.
 Or, they may actually give you that low rate, but treat you unfairly in another area, like by charging too much in fees.

 Requests for excessively high or low interest rates, high fees, or other unnecessary payments are reasons for you to be wary.
 More reasons to consider investigating a lender or loan further include prepayment penalties, not being allowed to purchase points (or being offered overly expensive points), giant insurance rates, large broker’s fees, and balloon payments.
 Ask the lender to give reasons for unusual rates or terms, and always check on the offers of other lenders.

 #5 – Avoid Lenders Who Encourage Dishonesty

 You should be very worried if you have a lender who is asking you to lie, or “exaggerate” on an application.
 Putting false information on a mortgage application is a crime, so don’t agree to it.
 The lender may seem like they have a good reason, but it is illegal nonetheless.